chunky-dev/chunky/README.md

 - **Apache Maven Artifact by the Apache Software Foundation**
   The library is covered by the Apache License, version 2.0.
   See the file `licenses/Apache-2.0.txt` for the full license text.
+- **Apache Commons CLI by the Apache Software Foundation**
+  The library is covered by the Apache License, version 2.0.
+  See the file `licenses/Apache-2.0.txt` for the full license text.
 - **FastUtil by Sebastiano Vigna**
   FastUtil is covered by Apache License, version 2.0.
   See the file `licenses/Apache-2.0.txt` for the full license text.